Holiday Salad with Kale, Persimmon and Pomegranate

 - Pecans.
 The pecans may be substituted with your favorite nuts or seeds.

 - Dressing.
-The dressing recipe is the perfect compliment for this salad and may be made in advance.
-You may also use your favorite store bought dressing if you prefer.
+The apple cider vinegar dressing is the perfect compliment for this salad and may be made in advance.
+My balsamic vinaigrette dressing is also a great option.

 How to make this recipe